rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Now, add names and change the settings:

-1. Choose the resource group that you setup for VM creation earlier rather than creating a new 'Default' one for action group association (this helps with clearing up later + keeping environments separate)
+1. Choose the resource group that you setup for VM creation earlier rather than creating a new 'Default' one for action group association (this helps with clearing up later + keeping environments separate).
-2. Limit the 'Resource type' to 'Network Interfaces (Microsoft.Network/networkinterfaces)'
+2. Limit the 'Resource type' to 'Network Interfaces (Microsoft.Network/networkinterfaces)'.
-3. As the alert is limited to the logged-in user by default, we'll expand both the 'Resource Group' and 'Resource' in scope to 'All' in order to capture any event of this type performed by you-alone
+3. As the alert is limited to the logged-in user by default, we'll expand both the 'Resource Group' and 'Resource' in scope to 'All' in order to capture any event of this type performed by you-alone.
-4. Change the 'Operation name' value to 'Create or Update Network Interface (networkinterfaces)'
+4. Change the 'Operation name' value to 'Create or Update Network Interface (networkinterfaces)'.
-5. Choose 'Informational' under the 'Level' drop-down menu
+5. Choose 'Informational' under the 'Level' drop-down menu.
-6. Create a new Action Group by adding an appropriate name and a short name
+6. Create a new Action Group by adding an appropriate name and a short name.
-7. Add an action
+7. Add an action.

 Re. actions, amongst a few options, you can configure a metric alert to do the following:
-* Send email notifications
+* Send email notifications.
-* Call a webhook (e.g. a Logic App or Function HTTP trigger)
+* Call a webhook (e.g. a Logic App or Function HTTP trigger).
-* Start execution of an Azure Automation runbook
+* Start execution of an Azure Automation runbook.

 Here is the full list of action options as of 01/18: